 This is the story of James Derby who wanted a garden office.
 Oxford was too far away from home to rent an office, so he decided to search for the best garden office he could find.
 He wanted to build in the garden because his cottage was too small to work in and the sloping garden made extending the cottage pretty much impossible.

-Once James got into the swing of things he realized that the office would double as a home cinema and music room.
-InsideOut* used to design and build garden buildings before we started the Garden Buildings Guide and James was one of our favourite clients.
+Once James got into the swing of things he realized that his contemporary garden office would double as a home cinema and music room.
+InsideOut* used to design and build garden offices before we started the Garden Buildings Guide and James was one of our favourite clients.
 At James’s request we designed him an office big enough for desk, piano and projection screen, but small enough to fit snugly into the end of the garden, opposite the old pigsty.

 Never be put off by a pigsty